learn-co/help-center/Installing Teamviewer.md

 Once you've clicked Finish, go back to Learn and now you can launch into screenshares directly from Learn!

-NOTE: If your OS is Windows, please restart Chrome after you've completed your Teamviewer.
+NOTE: If your OS is Windows, please restart Chrome after you've completed your Teamviewer installation.

 If you came from an "Ask a Question" screenshare request modal, you should now see a modal like this: